 This is a survey course introducing students to the basics of both macroeconomics and microeconomics.
-Topics studied include: how markets work, competition, income distribution, fiscal and monetary policy, and the global economy.
+The purpose of this course is to introduce the student to the disciplines of economics and provide a basic understanding of how it functions in today's society.
+Topics studied include the theory of demand and supply and its welfare application, market structures, income distribution, fiscal and monetary policy, and the global economy.
 Note: Not intended for students majoring in economics or business or for students with a minor in economics.